 Linking the Torah to the writing of Theodor Herzl

 The Temple was the anchor of the first era of Judaism.
-A journey from its origin in the Parasha to his depiction by Herzl’s utopia, being visible from long distances, “for it is only our ancient faith that has kept us together.”
+This article takes us from its origin in the Parasha to his depiction by Herzl’s utopia, being visible from long distances, “for it is only our ancient faith that has kept us together.”

 Herzl predicted that once the Jewish States would be established, the dancers around the Golden Calf will be furious at him